dhaustein/ct-assignment/README.md

     tar -xz -C packages/api/tests/perf/bin/ --strip-components=1
 ```

-Note that this targets Linux specifically, the binaries for other OSes are
+Note: This command is specific to Linux.
+For other operating systems,
-different and you will want to download them from the k6 Release page manually.
+please download the appropriate binary from the k6 releases page.

-Add k6 to your PATH:
+Add k6 to your `PATH`:

 ```shell
 export PATH="$PATH:$(pwd)/packages/api/tests/perf/bin/"
 ```

-Run perf tests:
+Run performance tests:

 ```shell
 K6_WEB_DASHBOARD=true k6 run --linger --no-usage-report packages/api/tests/perf/test_perf_timestamp.js
 ```

+Note: The API begins to rate-limit requests after approximately 10 attempts.

-This will return a link to the report web page, which will stay open until you
+This command outputs a link to a web dashboard for the test report.
-exit the process manually.
+The dashboard will remain accessible until the process is manually terminated.

+# Docs

+Documentation related to this assignment is located in the `/docs` directory.